jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/ExtendingNika.rst

           //Open the file as read only.
           //We need to eventually close it so it does not stay open!
       Open /P=Convert2Dto1DDataPath /R /T=".txt" refNum  as TextFileName
-          //iterate through first 9 lines - in my case example each text file had 9 lines of header and then one lin eper file info
+          //iterate through first 9 lines
+          //in my case example each text file had 9 lines of header
-      For(i=0;i<10;i+=1)		                    //9 lines of header info
+          //and then one line per file info For(i=0;i<10;i+=1)		                    //9 lines of header info
         FreadLine refNum, aLine
         //print aLine		                         //for testing
       endfor
           //now we need to read and check each following line until we find the one with the right file name in it...
-      Do			                            //this loop could be done better, but this should be easier to understand and modify. i+=1			                        //line number, increment by +1
+      Do			                            //this loop could be done better
+                              //but this should be easier to understand and modify. i+=1			                        //line number, increment by +1
         FreadLine refNum, aLine					//read the line
-        if(strlen(aline)<1)						//if aLine is empty we are the end of this file, Abort, did not find line which we needed...
+        if(strlen(aline)<1)						//if aLine is empty we are the end of
+                              //this file, Abort, did not find line which we needed...
-          Abort "Info for the file name "+FileName+" was not found in the text file.
-Something is wrong here" endif
+          Abort "Date for the image name "+FileName+" was not found in the text file." endif
         if(GrepString(aLine, FileName ))		//check if it contains file name matched=1								//if yes, we have our line endif
       while(!matched)		     				//if matched, we can continue with this line, else back in the loop... close refNum						    	//important, close the file.
-          //now we have in string "aLine" the line from text file which contains the name of the file we are dealing with...
+          //now we have in string "aLine" the line from text file which
+          //contains the name of the file we are dealing with...
       //print aLine						        //for testing
           //note, in my case aLine is separated by tabs = '\t'
           //let's clean it up a bit,
-      aLine=ReplaceString("\t", aLine, ";")+";"	//replace '\t' with ; and add one ; at the end...
+      aLine=ReplaceString("\t", aLine, ";")+";"	//replace '\t' with ;
+                          //and add one ; at the end...
 Needed for lookup next
       //print aLine						        //for testing
           //so now we need to simply find the right number and return... variable result
           //Now it depends, which item is what.
-Assume Thickness is fifth item (item 4, Nika is 0 based), for example...
+          //Assume Thickness is fifth item (item 4, Igor is 0 based), for example...
           //Note: Nika expects thickness in [mm]
           //print str2num(StringFromList(4, aline, ";"))
-      result = str2num(StringFromList(4, aline, ";"))			//thickness [mm] 	//done, result has value we wanted...
+      result = str2num(StringFromList(4, aline, ";"))			//thickness [mm]
+        //done, result has value we wanted...
-	      //This will work for reasonable number of lines/images in the text file listing (I guess up to hundred), will get really slow for large number (thousands) of lines/images.
+        //This will work for reasonable number of lines/images in the text file listing
+        //(I guess up to hundred), will get really slow for large number (thousands) of lines/images.
-	      //If large number of images (=lines) is in the text file, the only efficient way is to load such large list in Igor first in separate folder in waves
+        //If large number of images (=lines) is in the text file, the only efficient way
+        //is to load such large list in Igor first in separate folder in waves
         //and then look up in these waves - that avoids reading many times line by line from a text file.
 Can be done, but would be two step procedure. return result end